How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 Video #2: On the Golden Age of Islamic Discovery

-This describes how the Vikings raided many monasteries, which greatly reduced the availability, and the reduced numbers of Greek speakers restricted access to existing books.
+This describes how the Vikings raided many monasteries, greatly reducing the availability of books, and the reduced number of Greek speakers restricted access to existing books.
 However, the standard narrative makes it sound as if the entirety of Greek intellectual property was lost and only maintained by the Muslims.
 If it weren’t for the Muslims, European society would have never had access to this intellectual property.

 Video #3: On the Golden Age of Islamic Discovery

 This video describes the dates of the decline of Islamic discoveries and the “PR campaign” by Muslims to propose that Europe had lost the lead in science and transferred to Muslim countries.
 This was based upon Muslim’s natural superiority complex as taught by the Koran and their military victories.
-Muslims declared themselves, and not Europeans, as the proper inheritors of Greek culture.
+Muslims declared themselves, rather than Europeans, the proper inheritors of Greek culture.

 One of Muslims’ highly problematic arguments was that Christians had ruined their claim to Greek intellectual property because they had chosen Christianity over Islam.
 And that only Muslims possess philosophy, and that Christianity is incompatible with philosophy.
 And that these arguments were made for hundreds of years by Muslims.